PSAT/NMSQT® Testing Date - Wednesday, October 15, 2014.

 The test date is on a school day, not only due to the College Board's predetermined schedule in order to provide support, but also to ensure that this opportunity is available to all public school sophomores, where transportation will not be an issue.

-Please contact your student's high school to determine if the school will be administering the PSAT in the fall of the 2013-2014 school year.
-High schools will be able to continue ordering exams for students, or increase orders to accommodate new students, through September 27, 2013.
-No action will be needed until school is back in session for the 2013-2014 school year.
+Because the state-funded, sophomore administration of the PSAT/NMSQT® is optional for Idaho schools, please contact your student's high school to determine if the school will be administering the PSAT/NMSQT® in the fall of the 2014-2015 school year.
+High schools will be able to continue ordering exams for students, or increase orders to accommodate new students, through September 26, 2014.
+No action will be needed until school is back in session for the 2014-2015 school year.

-The Idaho State Department of Education (SDE) is committed to preparing student for college and career success.
-We are proud to announce that for the Fall of school year 2013-14, with funding provided by Senate Bill 1200, all public school sophomores will be provided the opportunity to take the PSAT/NMSQT®.
-While the sophomore administration of the PSAT will not be mandatory, we encourage schools to take advantage of the opportunity.
+For the second year, with funding provided by Senate Bill 1200, all public school sophomores will be provided the opportunity to take the PSAT/NMSQT®®.
+While the sophomore administration of the PSAT/NMSQT® will not be mandatory, we encourage schools to take advantage of the opportunity.
 Please continue to read for information on data, resources, test date, and registration and ordering deadlines.

-School PSAT/NMSQT School PSAT/NMSQT coordinators should place orders online.
-If your school currently does not have an assigned PSAT/NMSQT coordinator, you will need to assign someone.
+School PSAT/NMSQT® School PSAT/NMSQT® coordinators should place orders online.
+If your school currently does not have an assigned PSAT/NMSQT® coordinator, you will need to assign someone.
 This person may be the same person as the point of contact for the SAT/ACCUPLACER.
 The ordering site is now open.
-To receive student preparation materials, orders must be placed by June, 28, 2013.
-Please order by this date so that your students receive these free resources, including a free full length Practice Test, to help them prepare for the PSAT/NMSQT.
-Schools may increase their orders through September 27, 2013.
+To receive student preparation materials, orders must be placed by June, 30, 2014.
+Please order by this date so that your students receive these free resources, including a free full length Practice Test, to help them prepare for the PSAT/NMSQT®.
+Schools may increase their orders through September 26, 2014.
 Please be on the lookout for an email from the College Board with detailed information on how to order and increase your order, which will include your school's ordering access code.

-In the Fall, virtual schools will receive further information on the administration process, including information on completing a test plan for the administration of the PSAT/NMSQT®.
-Until then, virtual schools will need to determine and secure a location for the October 16th testing date, preferably the same location used for the SAT in the past.
-Also, if your school has not administered the SAT in the past, but plan to administer the PSAT/NMSQT®, you will need to request an AI Code from the College Board.
-If your school has administered the SAT in the past, the current 6-digit AI code provided by the College Board for SAT testing, also known as the CEEB code, will remain the same for PSAT/NMSQT® administration.
-Attached is further information on PSAT/NMSQT® ordering, including steps for requesting an AI code, if needed, accommodations information, and calendar.
+In the fall, virtual schools will receive further information on the administration process, including information on completing a test plan for the administration of the PSAT/NMSQT®®.
+Until then, virtual schools will need to determine and secure a location for the October 15th testing date, preferably the same location used for the SAT in the past.
+Also, if your school has not administered the SAT in the past, but plan to administer the PSAT/NMSQT®®, you will need to request an AI Code from the College Board.
+If your school has administered the SAT in the past, the current 6-digit AI code provided by the College Board for SAT testing, also known as the CEEB code, will remain the same for PSAT/NMSQT®® administration.
+Attached is further information on PSAT/NMSQT®® ordering, including steps for requesting an AI code, if needed, accommodations information, and calendar.

-As the PSAT/NMSQT is probably the first College Board test a student will take, the College Board recommend submitting eligibility forms when the student enters high school.
+As the PSAT/NMSQT® is probably the first College Board test a student will take, the College Board recommend submitting eligibility forms when the student enters high school.
 These accommodations will follow a child through school.
 Access Information for students requiring accommodations at http://www.collegeboard.org/ssd.
-PSAT/NMSQT accommodations can be ordered online, and are synched with the approved accommodations in the SSD database.
+PSAT/NMSQT® accommodations can be ordered online, and are synched with the approved accommodations in the SSD database.
 Schools will only be able to order as many nonstandard exams as they have students with approved accommodations.
-The deadline for receipt of completed SSD accommodation requests is August 28, 2013.
+The deadline for receipt of completed SSD accommodation requests is August 27, 2014.

 Yes; please keep in mind, the Idaho SDE will only be providing funding for 10th grade administration.
-At the time of remittal of the completed PSAT booklets, districts will indicate the quantity of 10th and 11th graders that have taken the test.
+At the time of remittal of the completed PSAT/NMSQT® booklets, districts will indicate the quantity of 10th and 11th graders that have taken the test.
 Districts will also indicate that the 10th grade administration will be funded by the State of Idaho.
-The remittal process will occur online; more information and instructions on the remittal process will occur at the beginning of the 2013-14 school year.
+The remittal process will occur online; more information and instructions on the remittal process will be included in the PSAT/NMSQT® materials shipment.

-2. Can schools provide administration of the PSAT on both the Fall PSAT School Day, Wednesday, October 16, 2013, and on a Saturday?
+2. Can schools provide administration of the PSAT/NMSQT® on both the Fall PSAT/NMSQT® School Day, Wednesday, October 15, 2014, and on a Saturday?

 No; the state funded test date is on a school day, not only due to the College Board's predetermined schedule in order to provide support, but also to ensure that this opportunity is available to all public school sophomores, where transportation will not be an issue.
 Also, the College Board only allows one yearly administration date at any given location; this is due to security policy and procedure.

-3. Being that a school can only administer the yearly PSAT on one date, if a school chooses to not administer the PSAT to 10th graders on the October 16th date, can the school administer the PSAT to both 10th and 11th graders on a Saturday administration?
+3. Being that a school can only administer the yearly PSAT/NMSQT® on one date, if a school chooses to not administer the PSAT/NMSQT® to 10th graders on the October 15th date, can the school administer the PSAT/NMSQT® to both 10th and 11th graders on a Saturday administration?

-The 10th grade administration of the PSAT is a great opportunity for students in preparation for the SAT the following year; however, administration is not mandatory and is completely up to local control.
-If a school decides to administer the PSAT on a Saturday, rather than October 16th, regardless of grade level participation, this is perfectly within the school's rights; however, the state will only fund those 10th graders participating on the Wednesday, October 16th date.
+The 10th grade administration of the PSAT/NMSQT® is a great opportunity for students in preparation for the SAT the following year; however, administration is not mandatory and is completely up to local control.
+If a school decides to administer the PSAT/NMSQT® on a Saturday, rather than October 15th, regardless of grade level participation, this is perfectly within the school's rights; however, the state will only fund those 10th graders participating on the Wednesday, October 15th date.

-4. What if a school already placed an order for the PSAT based on numbers for juniors and sophomores; can the school still increase the number of 10th graders who will be participating in the PSAT administration on the October 16th PSAT School Day?
+4. What if a school already placed an order for the PSAT/NMSQT® based on numbers for juniors and sophomores, can the school still increase the number of 10th graders who will be participating in the PSAT/NMSQT® administration on the October 15th PSAT/NMSQT® School Day?

-5. What if a school already placed an order for the PSAT based on numbers for juniors and sophomores; can the school update the order to include ALL sophomores instead of the number originally ordered?
+5. What if a school already placed an order for the PSAT/NMSQT® based on numbers for juniors and sophomores, can the school update the order to include ALL sophomores instead of the number originally ordered?
 Will schools be charged a fee for each booklet that goes unused?

-We have confirmation from the College Board that Idaho public schools will not be penalized for ordering unused test books; please see the attached document, p.
-6. Please order enough to test all of your students by June 28th so you can receive the practice test booklets for all students; orders can be reduced until August 30th.
+We have confirmation from the College Board that Idaho public schools will not be penalized for ordering unused test books; please see the document under the Ordering Information drop down, p.
+6. Please order enough to test all of your students by June 30th so you can receive the practice test booklets for all students; orders can be reduced until August 29th.

 Information on how to place an order: http://professionals.collegeboard.org/testing/psat/coordinate/register